 If you’ve been in a rear-end crash, you may be wondering, should I get a lawyer for a rear-end car accident?
 It’s a fair question and an important one.
-Rear-end collisions are among the most common types of car accidents in Richmond and across Virginia.
-But just because they’re common doesn’t mean they’re simple to resolve.

 At Merrick Brock, PLLC, we help injured people take the guesswork out of what comes next.
 Here’s what you need to know about hiring a lawyer after a rear-end crash, when legal help matters most, and how we can help protect your rights.

-Are Rear-End Accidents Always Minor?
+Are Rear-End Accidents Always Minor in Richmond?

 Not at all.
 While some rear-end crashes result in minor property damage or soreness that resolves quickly, others cause serious, life-changing injuries.
 Common injuries from rear-end collisions include: